Who'll Stop the Rain (song): History

+Reception

+Billboard called it a "blockbuster side" that "has the beat and feel of [Creedence's] hits."
+Cash Box said that it spotlights Creedence's "originated river-rock style."
+Record World called the single a "two-sided smash."

-Ultimate Classic Rock critic Bryan Wawzenek rated the lyrics of "Who'll Stop the Rain" as Fogerty's 3rd greatest, saying "It appears that he feels the efforts to solve widespread maladies are futile, whether it’s the intelligentsia, politicians or the Woodstock generation who are doing the fixing.
+Ultimate Classic Rock critic Bryan Wawzenek rated the lyrics of "Who'll Stop the Rain" as Fogerty's 2nd greatest, saying "It appears that he feels the efforts to solve widespread maladies are futile, whether it’s the intelligentsia, politicians or the Woodstock generation who are doing the fixing.
 It’s Fogerty’s most cleverly written allegory."

 Other versions

 Bruce Springsteen occasionally performs the song.
 The song was a concert staple during his 1980-81 River Tour, as well as on the summer 2003 leg of the Rising Tour.
 Springsteen and the E Street Band opened with "Who'll Stop the Rain" whenever it was raining.

 When Creedence Clearwater Revival was inducted into the Rock and Roll Hall of Fame in 1993, Springsteen performed the song with John Fogerty.

-The song has also been covered by Rudy Rotta, Rod Stewart, Rise Against, Courtney Jaye, The Ventures, and Vince Neil and was included on John Fogerty's 1998 live CD/DVD Premonition.
+The song has also been covered by Rudy Rotta, Rod Stewart, Rise Against, Courtney Jaye, The Ventures, The Stonemans, and Vince Neil and was included on John Fogerty's 1998 live CD/DVD Premonition.
 The Stereophonics have also covered the song as a B-side to their single "Local Boy in the Photograph".

 Microdisney performed the song live, frequently in 1984 and on at least one occasion in 1985.
 Their version of the song was rearranged in their style, at a faster tempo with additional instrumental parts.
 Usually the song had guitarist Sean O'Hagan performing vocals on it, but regular singer Cathal Coughlan sang on the 1985 version.

 Engelbert Humperdinck included "Who'll Stop the Rain" on his 2009 album A Taste of Country.

-On Fogerty's 2013 album Wrote a Song for Everyone, he re-recorded the song as a duet with Bob Seger.
+For Fogerty's 2013 album, Wrote a Song for Everyone, featuring duets of classic CCR songs, he re-recorded a duet with Bob Seger.

 Garth Brooks recorded the song for the 2013 The Melting Pot album in the "Blame It All on My Roots: Five Decades of Influences" compilation.

 Dwight Yoakam released a version of the song as a single in 2014, after his character, Lyle Chumley, sang a fragment of the song in the "Force Majeure" episode of Under the Dome.

 Bill Haley and the Comets recorded a version of this song on their album "Rock Around the Country".

 It was also recorded by Ronnie Hawkins and The Hawks in 1986.
 In '86 they would have been called The Band but they paired up with Hawkins again for one album.